Updated March 6, 2026.

 But/and, here’s one:

-It’s a waste of your money to hire any personal development professional if you just want to vent, without making changes.
+It’s a waste of your money to hire any personal development professional if you just want to vent (without being willing to make changes).

 It’s not that venting isn’t a useful tool for a frustrating situation.
 It is, and we all need it sometimes.